dagster-io/dagster/docs/sphinx/sections/api/apidocs/libraries/dagster-pipes.rst

 -----------------------

-This library is intended for inclusion in an external process that integrates with Dagster using teh Pipes protocol.
+This library is intended for inclusion in an external process that integrates with Dagster using the Pipes protocol.

 .. currentmodule:: dagster_pipes